npatt14/Aptus/README.md

 - Verifies that the project builds correctly

 For more details on the CI pipeline and how to expand it, see [.github/workflows/README.md](.github/workflows/README.md).

-## Contributing

-1. Create a new branch for your feature
-2. Make your changes
-3. Submit a pull request
-4. Ensure all CI checks pass before merging